 Synthesis and isolation.
 In a 100 mL beaker, dissolve about 5.3 g (record precise mass) iron(III) chloride hexahydrate in 8 mL deionized water.
-In a 125 mL Erlenmeyer flask, dissolve about 12 g (record precise mass) potassium oxalate hydrate in 20 mL deionized water, heating and swirling until all the solid is dissolved.
+In a second 100 or 150 mL beaker, dissolve about 12 g (record precise mass) potassium oxalate hydrate in 20 mL deionized water, heating and swirling until all the solid is dissolved.
 Pour the iron(III) chloride solution into the hot potassium oxalate solution, rinse forward with about 1 mL deionized water, and swirl to combine.
-Cover with an inverted 100 mL beaker and set aside in the dark for 1 h to cool and crystallize.
+Cover the beaker with a watch glass and set aside in the dark for 1 h to cool and crystallize.
+One may use an ice bath and scratch the bottom inside of the beaker with a stirring rod to promote crystallization, if needed.

+Yield determination.
 When crystallization is complete, chill 10 mL methanol in a small beaker on an ice bath.
-Assemble the vacuum filtration apparatus and collect the crystals by filtration.
+Assemble the vacuum filtration apparatus as instructed to collect the crystals by filtration.
 Once all the crystals are in the filter funnel, wash them with the cold methanol in two portions.
-Let the vacuum run for another minute or so, then transfer the crystals into a labeled, previously weighed (tared) watch glass.
-Place in the dark to dry until the next lab period.
+Let the vacuum run for another minute or so, then transfer the crystals into a labeled, previously weighed watch glass.
+Spread the crystals on the watch glass and leave them in a safe place to air dry for about 1 hour.
+Measure the mass of the dried, synthesized compound on the watch glass.
+Subtract the weight of the watch glass to find the net weight of the dried compound.